ansible-labs-crew/ansible-labs-summit2021/content/ansible-tower-getting-started/7-wrap/_index.md

   - Add `stage: dev` to the inventory `Webserver` by putting it into the **Variables** field beneath the three start-yaml dashes.

 {{% notice warning %}}
 Make sure to add the variable to the inventory and **not** to a node!
-And take care to keep the three dashes that mark the YAML start in place when adding variables in Automation Controller!
 {{% /notice %}}

 - In the same way add a variable `stage: prod` but this time only for `node2` (go to the **Hosts** view of the inventory).